SaaraLeppis/Bookstore_JestTesting/Books.md

 - Parameters: id of the book
 - Return: returns topics as an array

-### **getPriceWithoutExtras(id)**

-Returns the price with out extras

-- Parameters: id of the book
-- Return: The price of the book not including the price of the extras
-- if no book with the given number is found throws an exeption `nothing found with given id`

 ### **getTotalPrice(id)**

 Returns the total price of the book including the total price of the extras